bacitracin/technical-interview-trivia/ruby_questions.md

 * What does Ruby's flatten do?

+* Explain the ||= operator.

+* When to use return in Ruby code?

+* Explain some of the looping structures available in Ruby, and when you would use one over another.
+  * For loop, while loop, until loop...

+* Is Ruby a statically typed or a dynamically typed language?
+  * It's dynamically typed since the type checking is done at runtime.

+* How does a symbol differ from a string?
+  * Symbols are immutable and reusable, retaining the same object_id.
+Be prepared to discuss the benefits of using symbols vs. strings, the effect on memory usage, and in which situations you would use one over the other

 ### Variables
 * How and when would you declare a Global Variable?
   * Global variables are declared with the ‘$’ symbol and can be declared and used anywhere within your program.
 You should use them sparingly to never.

 * Describe the difference between class and instance variables.
   * Class variables are created with the prefix ‘@@’ and are shared by all objects in a class.
-Instance variables are created with the prefix ‘@’ and belong to a single object within a class.

-  Beyond the simple textbook definition, be able to describe an example of a class and how you would use class and instance variables within it, and how they relate to issues of class inheritance.
+Instance variables are created with the prefix ‘@’ and belong to a single object within a class.Beyond the simple textbook definition, be able to describe an example of a class and how you would use class and instance variables within it, and how they relate to issues of class inheritance.

 ### Objects
 * What is an object?
   * An object is an instance of a class and has state, behavior, and identity.
 In a plain text example, you can say that a truck and a car are both objects of the class Vehicle, or that apple and pear are both objects of the class Fruit.
 You should be able to explain in detail how object structure and behavior relate to their common class, and why this is so important in Ruby

 * What's a first-class object?

+* What is self?

 * Explain "In Ruby everything is an object"
+  * Methods are not objects.
+Blocks are not objects.
+Keywords are not objects.
+However, there exist Method objects and Proc objects, and some keywords refer to objects.

 ### Methods
 * How would you create getter and setter methods in Ruby?